in partnership with

-Ecological City is ecological arts and cultural climate action project (May 2017 – May 2018), to develop and bring climate resiliency and ecological sustainability plans, policies and solutions within the gardens, neighborhood and waterfront on the Lower East Side of New York City, and their contribution connecting local efforts to city and global climate challenges.
+Ecological City is an environmental and cultural climate action project (May 2017 – May 2018), to develop and bring climate resiliency and ecological sustainability plans, policies and solutions within the gardens, neighborhood and waterfront on the Lower East Side of New York City, and their contribution connecting local efforts to city and global climate challenges.

 Ecological City applies Earth Celebrations’ pioneering creative community-engagement strategies, developed over the past 30 years through such project as Save Our Gardens (1991-2005), which applied creative strategies with a community-based cultural project to build a citywide garden preservation coalition and grassroots effort that led to the preservation of hundreds of community gardens throughout New York City.